-Promising Practices from Research and in the Field Supporting Evidence Compensation Compensation should be competitive for principals, especially in districts with challenging working environments.
+Promising Practices from Research and in the Field Supporting Evidence Compensation Competitiveness Compensation should be competitive for principals, especially in districts with challenging working environments.
 Salaries should reflect the quality of the principal's work, compare to surrounding districts, and exceed those of teachers.
-Published expert opinion, 105 one qualitative study, 106 and seven quantitative studies 107 associate competitive principal salaries at hard to staff schools with several outcomes that include: increased retention, a higher-quality candidate pool and improved student achievement.
-Districts provide performance-based incentives to principals that take on challenging assignments and additional responsibilities to improve school performance and/or school culture, taking into account both short-term and long-term improvements.
-Two quantitative evaluations show mixed results on achievement that may not be generalizable outside of the programs studied.
-108 An evaluation of Teacher Incentive Fund grantees finds that pay-for-performance measures improve the retention of high performing principals at treatment schools.
-109 One quantitative evaluation indicates that measuring trust of practitioners in compensation and incentive programs is important to implementation.
-110 Non-monetary Incentives States or districts provide nonmonetary recognition of excellent performance that can include: master principal certification, flexible work environments, or job sharing.
+Published expert opinion, 164 one qualitative study 165 , and seven quantitative studies 166 associate competitive principal salaries at hard to staff schools with several outcomes that include: increased retention, a higher-quality candidate pool and improved student achievement.
+One quantitative study found that principals' pay satisfaction is influenced by the salaries of comparative peers and is negatively associated with intention to turnover.
+167 Compensation is tied to performance (i.e., not step-ladder).
+The system is transparent and effectively entices desirable candidates and retains effective principals.
+One mixed methods study.
+168 Incentives Non-monetary Incentives that Attract and Retain States or districts provide nonmonetary recognition of excellent performance that can nclude: master principal certification, flexible work environments, or job sharing.
 This is an emerging practice in the field and supported by published expert opinion.
-Also, one qualitative study indicates the correct incentives could improve the quality of the candidate pool.
+169 Also, one qualitative study indicates the correct incentives could improve the quality of the candidate pool.
+170 Incentives for Challenging Environment Districts provide performance-based incentives to principals that take on challenging assignments and additional responsibilities to improve school performance and/or school culture, taking into account both short-term and long-term improvements.
+Three quantitative evaluations show mixed results on achievement that may not be generalizable outside of the programs studied.
+171 An evaluation of Teacher Incentive Fund grantees finds that pay-for-performance measures improve the retention of high performing principals at treatment schools.
+172 One quantitative evaluation indicates that measuring trust of practitioners in compensation and incentive programs is important to implementation.
+173 Other Monetary Incentives Monetary awards are meaningful enough to appeal, and there is a credible connection between the work, the performance, and the reward.
+How a principal gets the award must be perceived as fair.
+One mixed methods study.
+174